payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/xmpp-notifier.md

 No matter what XMPP server you or your organization is using, the Payara XMPP Notifier Service will be able to communicate with it and push notifications to a specific chat room hosted on the server.

-The following are the requirements needed to be fullfilled by the XMPP server's:
+The following are the requirements needed to be fullfilled by the XMPP server:

 * Configure the XMPP server with a valid domain name/FQDN
 * If considering secure communication, the XMPP server must have a valid SSL certificate configured for its FQDN